AndrejaCH/kickstarter-analysis/README.md

 - Analyzing the length of campaigns (launched date vs. deadline to outcome) with campaign outcome.
 - Look for a correlation between backers count, average donation and campaign outcome

-:pushpin: pie charts and dot charts
+:pushpin: Pie charts and dot charts
 We could use those charts for data that contain less information.
 For example for theater plays outcome.